jamesquinlan/dsc-techstack/topics/latex.md

 Sections, subsections and chapters are automatically included in the table of contents.
 To manually add entries, for example when you want an unnumbered section, use the command `\addcontentsline` as shown in the example.

+## Assignment Exercises

+This assignment covers the basics of creating a LaTeX document, including adding a title, author, and date, creating sections and subsections, emphasizing text, creating lists, and adding tables and equations.
+It also includes compiling the document and verifying the output.
+Have fun exploring the power of LaTeX!

+1. Open a LaTeX editor of your choice and create a new document.

+2. Add a title to the document using the `\title` command.

+3. Add an author to the document using the `\author` command.

+4. Add a date to the document using the `\date` command.

+5. Use the `\maketitle` command to create a title page for your document.

+6. Add a section heading to the document using the \section command.

+7. Add some text to the section using regular text mode.

+8. Add a subsection heading to the section using the \subsection command.

+9. Add some text to the subsection using regular text mode.

+10. Use the `\emph` command to emphasize some text in the subsection.

+11. Use the `\textbf` command to make some text bold in the subsection.

+12. Use the `\textit` command to make some text italicized in the subsection.

+13. Add a bullet list to the subsection using the `itemize` environment.

+14. Add a numbered list to the subsection using the `enumerate` environment.

+15. Add a table to the section using the `tabular` environment.

+16. Add an equation to the section using the `equation` environment.

+17. Save your LaTeX document as a `.tex` file.

+18. Compile your LaTeX document using your LaTeX compiler of choice.

+19. View your compiled document and make any necessary adjustments to your LaTeX code.

+20. Submit your completed LaTeX document along with a PDF of the compiled output.